 The standards in the ISO/IEC 27000 family constitute an internationally recognised set of methods, measures and best practice in the information security domain.
-They are applicable to all types of company, regardless of their size, the sector in which they are active, or their country of origin.
+They apply to all types of company, regardless of their size, the sector in which they are active, or their country of origin.
 The purpose of these standards is to describe the objectives to be obtained in terms of IT security, not the exact way in which to obtain them.
 This normally depends on the individual context of each organisation.

 On an international level, it’s sub-committee 27 of the ISO and IEC joint committee number 1, abbreviated to ISO/IEC JTC 1/SC 27, that manages and publishes its flagship standards in the information security domain.
 ISO and IEC standards are created by volunteer experts.
 It is also possible to participate in Luxembourg.
 For more information, please visit the ILNAS (Luxembourg Institute for Standardisation, Accreditation, Security and Quality for Products and Services) website.